Colorado Marijuana Possession Laws

 Is Possession of Marijuana Legal in Colorado?

 In Colorado, possession of marijuana is legal for recreational and medical purposes.
 Colorado passed Amendment 64 in 2012 to legalize marijuana for recreational use by adults aged 21 and above.
-The law permits adult possession to 56.7 grams (2 ounces) of marijuana for personal use.
+The law permits adults to possess up to 56.7 grams (2 ounces) of marijuana for personal use.
 However, it is unlawful to use marijuana in public, and property owners can ban the consumption of weed on their premises.

 Furthermore, the Colorado Medical Marijuana program, established by Amendment 21 in 2000, allowed medical marijuana registry patients and caregivers to possess up to 56.7 grams (2 ounces) of marijuana and up to 8 grams of marijuana concentrates.
 They can also possess up to six marijuana plants, including not more than three mature plants.
 The law defines medical marijuana patients as persons with certain qualifying, debilitating medical conditions that have been registered on the Colorado Medical Marijuana Registry.
 The medical marijuana registry is maintained by the Colorado Department of Public Health and Environment.